Build first, then design

 Magazine — immersive full-screen

-Best for: Luxury and high-end proposals where creating an emotional impression matters.
-Works best when your services have strong photography.Magazine turns the proposal into a full-screen, page-by-page experience.
-Each day occupies its own screen — a large hero image on the left, scrollable service details on the right.
+Best for: Luxury and high-end Journeys where creating an emotional impression matters.
+Works best when your services have strong photography.Magazine turns the Journey into a full-screen, page-by-page experience.
+Each day occupies its own screen - a large hero image on the left, scrollable service details on the right.
 Clicking a service image updates the hero on the left.
 The overview and pricing each get their own dedicated screen too.What it shows:

 - Large, dominant hero image per day